-- Boron, silicon, germanium, arsenic, antimony, and tellurium are the most commonly recognised metalloids.
+- Boron, silicon, germanium, arsenic, antimony, and tellurium are the most commonly recognized metalloids.

 - These elements run diagonally across the Periodic Table.

-- They may have metallic or dull appearance.
+- They may have a metallic or dull appearance.

 - They are usually brittle and are fair conductors of electricity.